Gigi Goode

 Gigi Goode (born December 2, 1997) is an American drag queen, fashion designer, and reality television personality known for being a runner-up on the twelfth season of the drag competition series RuPaul's Drag Race.
 Following her appearance on Drag Race, Goode was cast in the Drive 'N Drag concert series, appeared in multiple music videos, and participated in a Savage X Fenty fashion show.
 In 2020, she received a People's Choice Award in the Competition Contestant category.
-Originally from Illinois, Goode attended Millikin University and, as of 2020, lives in Los Angeles.

 Early life and education

 Goode was born on December 2, 1997, in Illinois, and has Scottish and Scandinavian ancestry.
 She was raised in Woodstock.
 Her mother, Kristi, is a costume and interior designer.
-Goode was introduced to LGBT culture at the age of 12 by her openly gay uncle.
+Goode was introduced to LGBTQ culture at the age of 12 by her openly gay uncle.
 She started doing drag at an early age with the help of her mother, who initially disapproved of it, and she performed in drag in public for the first time at age 15.
 She has said that her drag "became very 1950s and 1940s inspired".

 Goode attended Woodstock High School, where she graduated in 2016.
 She attended Millikin University in Decatur, Illinois, where she majored in art and was awarded the David S. Monroe Art Award in 2017, which honors "outstanding achievement in art, recognizing students for their major, excellence in their work and exhibiting a professional attitude".
 She later dropped out of Millikin and moved to Los Angeles.